nucypher/pyUmbral/docs/source/using_pyumbral.rst

 Bob fails to open the capsule
 -------------------------------
-If Bob attempts to open a capsule that was not encrypted for his public key, or re-encrypted for him by Ursula, He will not be able to open it.
+If Bob attempts to open a capsule that was not encrypted for his public key, or re-encrypted for him by Ursula, he will not be able to open it.

 .. code-block:: python